mochaeng/mochaeng.github.io/src/posts/first.md

 ## CMake and C++ Files

-First of all we need to create a CMake file.
-I'm going to use the one already provided on PyTorch's website.
-On the root directory create a `CMakeLists.txt`:
+First, we need to create a CMake file.
+I'll use the one provided on PyTorch's website.
+In the root directory, create a `CMakeLists.txt` file:

 ```sh
 # CMakeLists.txt